AEB-labs/graphql-weaver/README.md

 # graphql-proxy

-A configurable GraphQL server that combines multiple GraphQL APIs in one schema
+A tool to combine, link and transform GraphQL schemas

+Use graphql-proxy if you have multiple GraphQL servers and want to combine them into one API.
+Features like namespacing, links and custom transformation modules allow you to augment the API as you like.

 ## How to use